thephez/backup-readme/platform/markdown/reference-dapi-endpoints-platform-endpoints.md

 | ---------- | | | |
 | `prove` | Boolean | No | Set to `true` to receive a proof that contains the requested document(s) |

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "**Note**: When requesting proofs, the data requested will be encoded as part of the proof in the response.
-See the [Platform Proofs page](reference-platform-proofs) for details on decoding the data."
+> **Note**: When requesting proofs, the data requested will be encoded as part of the proof in the response.
+See the [Platform Proofs page](reference-platform-proofs) for details on decoding the data
-}
-[/block]

 ** Example Request and Response **
 [block:code]